|Read this if:||You're still experimenting, prototyping, and exploring.|

-Want to distribute your Slack app so other teams can discover and install it?
+Want to distribute your Slack app so other workspaces can discover and install it?
 Once you're ready, submit it for review and consideration in our directory.

-Apps submitted to the directory should be easy for teams to install and use.
+Apps submitted to the directory should be easy for workspaces to install and use.
 Our application review team will install and use your application and follow up with you for additional detail.
 As we receive many submissions, there may be a short delay before your application will be reviewed or approved.

 Our Slack App Directory Checklist outlines the entire review and submission process.

 When you're ready to submit:

 After distribution has been activated you have the option of deactivating by clicking on the Deactivate Public Distribution button.
-This will remove the app from any teams that have installed it aside from the original one you chose.
+This will remove the app from any workspaces that have installed it aside from the original one you chose.

 Note that this can not be done after your app is published in the app directory.

 Not only can your Slack app do all those things but because it's yours, you and a chosen team of collaborators: